ht0324/ht0324.github.io/_posts/2025-01-31-Link-Archive-Jan-2025.md

 **[DeepSeek CEO Interview - ChinaTalk](https://www.chinatalk.media/p/deepseek-ceo-interview-with-chinas)**

 *   This is an interview with the DeepSeek CEO, and based on the interview, he is very ambitious and really focused on innovation, which I admire.
-Previously, China was primarily focused on keeping up with the US, but he feels they need a culture of innovation—not just following, but innovating themselves and becoming trendsetters.
+Previously, China was primarily focused on keeping up with the US, but he feels they need a culture of innovation - not just following, but innovating themselves and becoming trendsetters.
 It will be a really interesting dynamic, and I'm glad that he is bullish on open-sourcing and that his company remains committed to it.

 **[AI's Uneven Arrival - Stratechery](https://stratechery.com/2025/ais-uneven-arrival/)**